How to Ask for and Receive Help

 Make it a Habit

-Allowing those around you to help you not only eases your responsibility load, but it can give someone who is helping a feeling of worth.
+Allowing those around you to support you not only eases your responsibility load but can give someone who is helping a feeling of worth.
 Here are a few ways to make asking for and receiving help a habit:

 • Say yes.
 When someone offers to help you with a task, practice saying yes.
 Even if it seems like a mundane task, such as making a meal or picking up your child from school, it’s one less thing you have on your plate.